genebean/espGrowLights/README.md

 ## Project Status

-- v1.0.0 (the current version) is controllable via Alexa only.
+- v1.0.0 is controllable via Alexa only.
-- v1.5 or v2 will add a momentary switch for toggling the power state of the lights.
+- v2 will add a momentary switch for toggling the power state of the lights.
-- v2 will add automatic on and off times so that the grwo lights cut themselves on in the morning and off at night.
+- v2 will add automatic on and off times so that the grow lights cut themselves on in the morning and off at night.
 My intent is to implement a NTP client so that the times are always accurate.